Apply a pre-defined pattern from the list

 To divide the parameters of the pattern a slash / but also a backslash \ can be used.
 Choose between the two options, using both within one name is not allowed.

-The distance can be controlled by the mathematical symbols <, > and =.
-It controls the center distance, or so called system distance between objects, for example:
+The type of distance can be controlled by the mathematical symbols <, > and =.
+For example:

 >350 Sets the minimum distance of the hinges to 350mm.